captionpoint/captionpoint-plays/THE-ROOMMATE.md

 I'm so sorry.
 (Silence.)
 Should I be sorry?
+88
 ---
 ## ROBYN:
-I have to go to bed. ---
+I have to go to bed.
+---
 ## SHARON:
-Are you mad at me? ---
+Are you mad at me?
+---
 ## ROBYN:
 I have to go to bed.
-(Beat.)
+(Beat)
-I'm not mad at you. ---
+I'm not mad at you.
+---
 ## SHARON:
+Robyn...
 ---
 ## ROBYN:
-.. ---
-## ROBYN:
 Good night.

-I0.
+Li
+ 89
+1.

-(Lute morning.
+o (Late morning.
 Sunlight slants in.)
 (The kitchen, as they left it: a mess.)
 (SHARON comes downstairs in her bathrobe, groggy, a little hungover.)

 (She puts the coffee on.)
-(Starts to clean up a little.)
-(She's waiting for ---
-## ROBYN:
-)
-(She goes to the stairs a few times, listens to see if ---
+o (Starts to clean up a little.) o (She's waiting for Robyn.) o (She goes to the stairs a few times, listens to o see i f Robyn is awake yet.)
-## ROBYN:
-is awake yet.)
-(She starts making a little extra noise to see if ---
+(She starts making a little extra noise to see if Robyn will wake up.)

-## ROBYN:
-will wake up.)
-(Dropping things "accidentally.'9
+(Dropping things "accidentally.")
 (And then she sees a note.)
 (She picks it up.)
 (Reads it.)

 (Can't quite wrap her mind around it.)
-(She opens the cabinets. ---
-## ROBYN:
-s things are gone.
-Out to the porch. ---
-## ROBYN:
-s boxes are gone.
-She rushes to look out onto the drive-way. ---
+(She opens the cabinets.
+Robyn's things are gone.
+Out to the porch.
+Robyn's boxes are gone.
+She rushes to look out onto the drive- way.
+Robyn's car is gone.
-## ROBYN:
-s car is gone.
 She comes back inside.)
 (A beat.)
 (She sits down heavily at the kitchen table.)
 (A beat.)
 (She picks the note back up.)
 (Reads it.)

 (Crumples it.)
-(She makes a phone call. _lt goes to voicemail.)
+(She makes a phone call.
+It goes to voicemail.) o ---
----
 ## SHARON:
----
-## ROBYN:
-hi.
+Robyn, hi.
-This is ---
+o This is Sharon.

-## SHARON:
+9
 Obviously.
 I just woke up and I saw your things are all gone and did we get robbed in the night?
 I just got worried so